 The pain of a successful Hacker News launch

-Eight days ago, after years of eager development, we finally launched our product on Hacker News.
-The days that followed were honestly the saddest days of Volument.
+On the first day of June 2019, after years of eager development, we finally launched our product on Hacker News.
+The unepected success and stress forced us to close the free trial.

 Friday, June 7, 2019